Esthrasia/kwk-l1-first-ide-lab-kwk-students-l1-tul-070918/README.md

   <br>

   When you want to actually edit a file, you can click or double click on it in the File Tree.
-The file will then open in a new tab in the text editor.
+The file will then open in a new tab in the text edito
   <br> <br>

   <strong>After opening this lab with the "Open IDE" button, use the File Tree